SolidWallOfCode/txn_box/doc/user/ExtractorReference.en.rst

    Note statistic values are eventually consistent, there can be multiple second delays between incrementing a statistic with :drtv:`stat-update` and the value changing.

+.. extractor:: env
+   :arg: Variable name
+   :result: string

+   Extract the value of the named variable from the process environment.